vatpac-technology/sops/docs/aerodromes/classc/Williamtown.md

 ### SID Selection
 Aircraft planned via **KEXAR**, **LIMLO**, **MONDO**, **UBSON**, shall be assigned the **Procedural SID** that terminates at the appropriate waypoint.

-Aircraft who are not planned via those points may be assigned the **WLM (RADAR) SID** or a visual departure.
+Aircraft that are not planned via those points may be assigned the **WLM (RADAR) SID** or a visual departure.

 #### Fast-Jet SIDs
 !!! important